Terms and Conditions

 6.c.
 The use of equipment to record or transmit audio and/or visual material inside the Theatre is strictly forbidden.
 Unauthorised recordings, tapes, films or similar items may be confiscated and destroyed.
 Any recording made in breach of these conditions shall belong to the Theatre and/or Promoter of the Event.
 Neither the Promoter nor the Theatre will be liable for the loss, theft or damage to confiscated items.

 6.d.
 By attending the Event Customers give their consent to filming, photography and sound recording of themselves as members of the audience.
-The Theatre and/or Event Promoter will own the copyright of such material and may use such films/photographs/recordings for any purpose, including commercial purposes, without payment or further notification.
+The Theatre and/or Event Promoter will own the copyright of such material and may use such films/ photographs/recordings for any purpose, including commercial purposes, without payment or further notification.

 6.e.
 Mobile telephones, messaging equipment and all similar personal electronic equipment must be switched off during the Event.
 Customers who do not comply and disrupt the enjoyment of the Event for other Customers may be ejected from the Theatre without refund.

 6.f.
 Only food and drink purchased on the premises may be consumed within the Theatre, unless items are required on proven medical grounds or for babes in arms.
+Alcohol is not permitted in the Gods, and may not be permitted anywhere in the auditorium for certain performances.

 6.g.
 The use of electronic cigarettes is prohibited throughout the Theatre.